mohamedsaber12/cashout/deployment_notes.md

 psql

-CREATE DATABASE payroll_database;
+CREATE DATABASE payouts_database;

-CREATE USER payroll_user WITH PASSWORD 'PayrollPortalPassword';
+CREATE USER payouts_user WITH PASSWORD 'PayoutsPortalPassword';

-ALTER ROLE payroll_user SET client_encoding TO 'utf8';
+ALTER ROLE payouts_user SET client_encoding TO 'utf8';

-ALTER ROLE payroll_user SET default_transaction_isolation TO 'read committed';
+ALTER ROLE payouts_user SET default_transaction_isolation TO 'read committed';

-ALTER ROLE payroll_user SET timezone TO 'UTC';
+ALTER ROLE payouts_user SET timezone TO 'UTC';

-GRANT ALL PRIVILEGES ON DATABASE payroll_database TO payroll_user;
+GRANT ALL PRIVILEGES ON DATABASE payouts_database TO payouts_user;

-GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public to payroll_user;
+GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public to payouts_user;

-GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public to payroll_user;
+GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public to payouts_user;

-GRANT ALL PRIVILEGES ON ALL FUNCTIONS IN SCHEMA public to payroll_user;
+GRANT ALL PRIVILEGES ON ALL FUNCTIONS IN SCHEMA public to payouts_user;

 \q